Chandni-L5/ideal-destination/README.md

 The initial check did not highlight any issues with the code on the Barbados result page.

+##### CSS Stylesheet
+Please view this [link](http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2Fchandni-l5.github.io%2Fideal-destination%2F&usermedium=all&vextwarning=&warning=1
+) to see the results of the CSS validation which has passed checks.
+Although there are 2 warning messages shown no further action is required as these are related to shortfalls of certain browsers.

 #### 6.6.2 Autoprefixer CSS

 #### 6.6.3 JS jshint